A Systematic Review on Process Mining for Curricular Analysis: Conclusions

 \section{Conclusions}

 We have summarized the results of a systematic literature review that identifies works on applying PM to curricular analysis.
 It has been a small but active research area in the last ten years, encompassing the PM community's development.
+The reviewed studies encompass the main types of PM—discovery, conformance checking, enhancement, and predictive/prescriptive analysis—and have been organized into five key categories: from uncovering educational trajectories to identifying issues such as dropout and stopout and generating evidence-based recommendations.

-Works span the three types of PM (discovery, conformance checking, and extension) and can be classified into five categories, from the discovery of educational trajectories to specific analysis of common problems such as stopout and dropout and the production of recommendations based on evidence.
+In general, the objectives cannot be reached using PM in isolation.
+Many other data mining and AI techniques could be used in combination, such as clustering of traces for different student groups to perform more specific analysis, the definition of KPIs to express target educational goals, and using AI to derive rules as recommendations for higher success rate study paths.

-The objectives cannot be reached using PM in isolation.
-Many other data mining and Artificial Intelligence (AI) techniques could be used in combination, such as clustering of traces for different student groups to perform more specific analysis, the definition of KPIs for expressing target educational goals, and using AI strategies to derive rules as recommendations for higher success rate study paths.
+Despite progress, several research opportunities remain.
+Strengthening connections with Educational Data Mining (EDM) could enhance the depth of curricular analysis.
+Given the sensitive nature of student data, ensuring data privacy and addressing ethical concerns are critical considerations.
+Developing frameworks for secure data management and ethical guidelines would support the responsible use of information while respecting student privacy.
+Improvements in methodological frameworks are also essential to structure curricular analyses around targeted research questions.
+Flexible and scalable PM models that can adapt to the diversity and complexity of educational trajectories are essential to accommodate various institutional contexts and student behaviors.
+Another promising area is predictive modeling for early intervention, enabling institutions to identify at-risk students and take timely action based on early dropout or academic struggle indicators.

-Despite the existing work, we have identified some research opportunities, e.g., tightening the connecting with EDM for improving curricular analysis, improving the methodological settings to perform a curricular analysis according to predefined questions of interest, and the development of openly-available tools for end users to reduce the costs of implementing a PM initiative from scratch.
+Additionally, developing openly accessible tools for non-technical users could lower implementation barriers, making PM-based insights more widely applicable within educational institutions.
+Real-time visualization tools and refined bottleneck analysis techniques could further support educational administrators in identifying and mitigating delays or inefficiencies within curricula.
+Cross-institutional comparisons, facilitated by standardized methodologies and metrics, would enable universities to benchmark and enhance their curricular practices, providing a broader perspective on educational effectiveness and impact.
+Lastly, detecting concept drift—or significant changes in student progression patterns over time—could help institutions continuously adapt their curricula to evolving educational needs and student demographics.